tfjmp/website/content/home/phd.md

 We aim (but cannot guarantee) for all applicants to hear back from us by mid-April.
 **I will not discuss admission outside of the departmental admission process.**

-Outside of this, please feel free to contact me if you have **specific** research questions.
+Please feel free to contact me if you have **specific** research questions.
 {{% /callout %}}

 {{% callout note %}}